-Section B: outlines The Procedure to be followed in handling disciplinary cases.
+Section B: outlines The Procedure to be followed in handling cases of non-academic misconduct.
+A simple summary of the procedure can be found in Appendix A

 Each case will be treated with fairness and will be considered on its own merits on the evidence and circumstances presented.
-Where the University finds that misconduct has occurred, it is the University's aim to recommend a corrective course of action (where appropriate); although other sanctions may also apply.
+Where the University finds that non-academic misconduct has occurred, it is the University's aim to recommend a corrective course of action (where appropriate); although other sanctions may also apply.

-The Regulations outline the usual timescales in disciplinary matters.
+The Regulations outline the usual timescales for matters of non-academic misconduct.
 Please note that where 'working days' are referred to, this excludes weekends, bank holidays and University closure days.

-Students may obtain free, independent and confidential advice throughout a disciplinary case from the https://www.susu.org/support/advice-centre.html, while additional information and guidance can be found on the Student Discipline website.
+Students may obtain free, independent and confidential advice throughout the process from the SUSU Advice Centre, while additional information and guidance can be found on the Non-academic Misconduct web pages.

 For students based overseas, localised arrangements may need to be applied.

 These Regulations are made subject to the Charter, Statutes and Ordinances of the University.